 To create a server cluster, you install two or more MCS servers.
 You can make the servers part of a cluster either at the time of installation, or later, through the MCS console.

 One of the servers in your cluster acts as the primary server.
-All configuration changes take place through the cluster's primary server.
-When you publish data, such as session configurations and presentations to MCS, you should publish to the primary server.
+All configuration changes take place through the primary server of the cluster.
 Data is dynamically replicated across all servers in the cluster, ensuring that all active servers have access to the latest data.
 If the primary server ever goes off-line, the server with next highest priority in the cluster takes over primary server responsibilities.

 Although you can access the MCS console from another server in the cluster just as you do from the primary server, the console request is automatically redirected to the primary server.
-When you contact other servers in the cluster for purposes other than MCS console access, for example, to access session configurations or presentations, the request is not redirected.
+When you contact other servers in the cluster for purposes other than MCS console access, for example, to view the myAccess Links page, the request is not redirected.
 In some environments, having users access data from the most convenient server in the cluster can reduce network traffic.

 Servers in a cluster should be started one at a time in priority order, beginning with the primary server.
-Each server gets the most up-to-date data from the primary server when it is started.
+When it is started, each server gets the most up-to-date data from the primary server.

-In MCS, you can create clusters of agents; however, they are not used by EXTRA!
-X-treme or Terminal Viewers.
+In MCS, you can create clusters of agents; however, they are not used in Presentation Builder.

 |Data Replication and Failover Protection|